Fabbiologia/sniimscraper/README.md

 <!-- badges: end -->

 The goal of sniimscraper is to webscrape fish price data from Mexican markets and middlemens and being able to monitor trends.
+You can download several dates and compile a large database, or contact me to have a cleaned one.

 ## Installation